shreevatsa/tex/program/tangle/index.md

 <object type="image/svg+xml" data="tangle-contents.svg"></object>

 Because of its length, let's study each part separately.
-I've grouped the 20 parts into what seem to me to be natural places.
+The horizontal lines below group the 20 parts into what seemed natural places to me.

 - [1.
 Introduction](tangle-1) 1
 - [2.
 The character set](tangle-2) 11